mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-  Installs a plugin listed on the Plugin Marketplace server.
+  Install a plugin listed on the Plugin Marketplace server.

 **Format**